JustinGoheen/lightning-pod-archive/README.md

 conda env create --file environment.yml
 ```

-Using the above will create a new conda env titled `lightning-base`.
+Using the above will create a new conda env titled `lightning-pod`.

 ## Using the built-in example